aweber/public-api-examples/README.md

     Log in and paste the returned verifier code here: RZx7nX Updated credentials.json with your new credentials

-You enter the *Consumer Key* and *Consumer Secret* associated with your application.
+You enter the **Consumer Key** and **Consumer Secret** associated with your application.
 The Consumer Key is shown as `pT9ObgUOU8E8jbDzSiejjEFC` in the example.
 The script will initiate the OAuth handshake and generate a URL to complete the connection.
 Open the URL in a web browser to connect your application to an *AWeber Customer account*.
-After logging in you will be directed to a page containing a **verifier code** that you need to enter.
+After logging in you will be directed to a page containing a **verifier code** that you will copy and paste when running the *get-access-tokens* script.
 This is shown as `RZx7nX` in the example.
 Once this process is completed, the OAuth tokens are stored in a file that is read in by the other scripts so that you do not need to paste the access tokens into each script.

 ### Running the examples
 Once you have retrieved the access tokens, you can run any of the scripts